MicrosoftDocs/MIMDocs/MIMDocs/mim-best-practices.md

 ### Presize data and log files

-Do not rely on autogrow.
+Don't rely on autogrow.
 Instead, manage the growth of these files manually.
 You can leave autogrow on for safety reasons, but you should proactively manage the growth of the data files.
 For sample sizes of the MIM database, see the [FIM Capacity Planning Guide](https://go.microsoft.com/fwlink/?LinkID=185246).

 ### To presize SQL data and log files